mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3812 Adventure 2 - Prison Planet.md

 The guardian slumbers in Room 10 in the outpost, but is awoken as soon as the main door to the outpost is opened.
-Once active, the guardian begins a slow patrol, methodically travelling anti- clockwise through the various arms of the outpost.
+Once active, the guardian begins a slow patrol, methodically travelling anti-clockwise through the various arms of the outpost.
 The guardian is a humanoid robot, and looks rather like a walking space suit.
 It displays its current status in green glyphs scroll across its faceplate.
 It is extremely stealthy, and can see in the dark using